-Services that are covered for you

-Worldwide coverage

-No prior authorization required.
-The amounts you pay for worldwide services do not apply to your yearly maximum out-of-pocket amount.

-- Includes urgently needed care and emergency care received outside of the United States or United States Territories - Follow up care, after your emergency condition has stabilized, is not covered outside of the United States or United States Territories unless approved in advance by the plan - Ambulance services, to the nearest appropriate facility, are covered in urgent or emergent situations in which your medical condition is such that other means of transportation could endanger your health - Prescription drugs purchased outside of the United States will be reimbursed only if they are directly related to urgent or emergent services and considered medically necessary.
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Worldwide coverage (continued) Prescription drugs purchased outside of the United States will be reimbursed only if they are directly related to urgent or emergent services and considered medically necessary.
 We will not cover drugs purchased outside of the United States that are unrelated to urgent or emergent services.
 Foreign taxes and fees are not covered.
 Follow up care, after your emergency condition has stabilized, is not covered outside of the United States or United States Territories unless approved in advance by the plan.
 Prior authorization is required for non-urgent or emergent follow up care.
 For additional benefits see Global emergency and travel assistance.

-What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network

-Your cost sharing depends on the care and services you receive.

-For each service, see appropriate section of the Benefits Chart for cost sharing, benefit rules and limits.